Scratch Competition Rules 2019-2020

 - Senior (Secondary/High) School Age: Participants 15 years old and 1 day to 18 years old in by the registration deadline.

-- Coaches could be teachers or mentors from outside the school, such as scientists and parents etc.
+- Coaches could be teachers, parents or mentors out of the school, such as scientists and club mentors etc.

 - The minimum age of a coach is 20 years old at the time of registration for the competition.

 - Coaches may work with more than one team; however, each team needs to be assisted by only one coach.

 - The registration is accepted only if it has been done using the official registration form on the official website with a complete payment.

 - Upon registration, teachers/mentors/participants must make sure that all information has been entered correctly.

 - The organizer may adapt some rules when he finds it necessary.